survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 [The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
 It can be run locally as well.

+### webpack-xray

+[webpack-xray](https://github.com/akx/webpack-xray) is a similar to the official analyse tool while having a modernized UI and support for drilling down in the data.

 {pagebreak}

 ### Webpack Visualizer